Jinntec/Fore/doc/userguide.md

 * strong separation between model and UI
 * the policies a model defines (its bindings) is not exposed to the client
 * a client might still operate decoupled from the server
 * 2 level validation either on client and on server
+* datatype support

 ## Syntax